Shehbaz-Singh/WEB-DEV-4/README.md

 This is a simple To-Do List web application that allows users to add and delete tasks.
 The project is structured using HTML, CSS, and JavaScript.

 # Project Structure

+## main.html
-## main.html: Contains the structure of the web page.
+Contains the structure of the web page.
+## styles.css
-## styles.css: Contains the styles for the web page.
+Contains the styles for the web page.
+## scripts.js
-## scripts.js: Contains the JavaScript code to add and delete tasks.
+Contains the JavaScript code to add and delete tasks.

 # How to Use